 Write Your Check

-After handling all necessary expenses, fees, and costs, your attorney will write your settlement check.
+Your attorney will write your settlement check after handling all necessary expenses, fees, and costs.
 The remaining balance is yours to spend however you want.

 Payments Options for a Personal Injury Settlement